 Disposing of biological waste

 Waste Containers Available

-If you need bottles to collect chemical waste from labs or clear plastic bags for biological waste, contact Judy to get them.
+If you clear plastic bags for biological waste, contact Judy to get them.
 Appropriate stickers and labels are also available.